In collaboration with the Toyota Research Institute

 Meeting ambitious net zero GHG emission targets requires rapid adoption of zero emission vehicle technologies.
 While ZEVs are anticipated to be the primary tool for decarbonizing passenger vehicles, additional strategies to decarbonize the post-sale passenger vehicle fleet may be needed to meet critical GHG reduction targets since ICEVs will remain in the vehicle stock long after 100% ZEV sales are attained.

-ITS Davis is holding this workshop with the goal of better informing policy making through improved knowledge, increased stakeholder coordination, and development of innovative policy frameworks.
-The objective of the workshop is to assess the most promising strategies to accelerate the decarbonization of the U.S. on-road passenger vehicle stock, focusing on post-sale vehicles.
-The scope of strategies that will be discussed includes accelerated scrappage, retrofitting vehicles to ZEV powertrains, and fueling ICEVs with low-GHG “drop in” liquid fuels.
+On November 18th, 2025, ITS Davis held a workshop with the goal of better informing policy making through improved knowledge, increased stakeholder coordination, and development of innovative policy frameworks.
+The objective of the workshop was to assess the most promising strategies to accelerate the decarbonization of the U.S. on-road passenger vehicle stock, focusing on post-sale vehicles.
+The scope of strategies that were discussed includes accelerated scrappage, retrofitting vehicles to ZEV powertrains, and fueling ICEVs with low-GHG “drop in” liquid fuels.
 These strategies can be implemented alongside efforts to rapidly increase ZEV sales under existing policy, technological, and economic conditions.
 We note that there are many other strategies for decarbonizing transportation (e.g. travel demand reduction, vehicle fuel efficiency, electrification, etc.); these have been well-covered in scientific literature to date and are outside the scope of this project.
-However, the workshop will be an opportunity for participants to raise other novel strategies to decarbonize the post-sale passenger vehicle fleet.
+However, the workshop was an opportunity for participants to raise other novel strategies to decarbonize the post-sale passenger vehicle fleet.

 Research Approach

-After the workshop, ITS researchers will compile the input from the discussions into detailed notes and recommendations for next steps to be shared with workshop participants.
-The final product of the project will be a workshop paper that compiles information from the background paper, the workshop discussions, the debrief with expert advisors, and provides ITS researcher research and policy recommendations that are informed by expert advisors.
+ITS researchers will compile the input from the discussions into detailed notes and recommendations for next steps.
+The final product of the project will be a workshop paper that compiles information from the background paper, the workshop discussions, the debrief with expert advisors, and provides ITS staff and other researchers with research and policy recommendations.

 The Three Strategies